Frequently Asked Questions

 General

 Yes.
 The homepage has a free one-minute trial — no account needed.
 A friendly stranger at a coffee shop opens the conversation and you just talk.
 Afterwards you get a quick score.
-One trial per device per day.
+One trial per IP address per day.

 Yes.
 The AI mock interview practice page has a free 60-second trial — no account needed.
 An AI hiring manager opens the interview, asks questions, and you answer out loud.
 You get a quick score at the end.
-One trial per device per day, same as the conversation trial on the homepage.
+One trial per IP address per day, shared with the conversation trial on the homepage.

 There are 16 scenarios across four categories: dating and relationships (first date, second date, meet the parents, breakup), hard conversations (hard talk, apologizing, saying no, aging parent, roommate conflict), work and business (job interview, salary negotiation, coworker friction, sales meeting, customer complaint), and social (networking, self-advocacy).
-Free and Starter accounts cover most dating and social scenarios.
-The Coach plan unlocks the high-stakes work scenarios plus breakup, aging parent, roommate conflict, and self-advocacy.
+Free and Starter accounts cover most dating, hard-talk, and social scenarios.
+Job interview unlocks at Pro.
+Salary negotiation, coworker friction, sales meeting, customer complaint, breakup, aging parent, roommate conflict, and self-advocacy require Coach.

 A persona is the description of the person the AI will play — their gender, age, occupation, conversation style, hobbies, deal-breakers, and anything else you want the AI to know.
 Pro and Coach subscribers can save personas to their library and reuse them for follow-up scroops with the same counterpart.